Sport / Competition

 It's too bad that it was very competitively disadvantaged under the new U2.5L class TransAm racing rules that went into effect in the early 1970's.

-While in Europe filming several movies, I was able to compete in both Group 2 (sedan) and Formula 2 (open wheel) cars (under pseudonyms, because of the restrictions set forth in my contract with the production companies I was shooting for) with some degree of success, and even offered a factory sponsored privateer ride in F2 for the following season but turned it down.
+While in Europe filming several movies, I was able to compete in both Group 2 (sedan) and Formula 3 (open wheel) cars (under pseudonyms, because of the restrictions set forth in my contract with the production companies I was shooting for) with some degree of success, and offered a factory sponsored privateer bump to a F2 car for the following season but turned it down.

-returning to the U.S., I had my air-shipped Autodelta GTA/P
+returning to the U.S., I had my Autodelta

-on the Husqvarna 250cc Grand Prix MotoX racer.
+GP MotoX competitions on a Husqvarna 250cc Grand Prix racer.

 Sports Car Graphic's legendary Publisher TC Brown used his very popular "INSIGHT" column to write about his guest appearance at an AROSC monthly meeting in the May, 1971 issue of the magazine (while I was AROSC Prez).